hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 Because it was late (11pm) and very foggy, we decided to build up our camp and hide it behind a big rock (to not get caught).
 You are officially not allowed to camp inside the Eldgjá but it was the only opportunity for us.

-# Tag 11: Eldgjá → Skælingar hut
+# Day 11: Eldgjá → Skælingar hut
 {{< smallDate "2018-07-28" >}}

 To not getting caught, we woke up at 5am and started hiking at 6am.